Gary Cahill: Crystal Palace

 Cahill signed for Premier League club Crystal Palace on 5 August 2019 on a two-year contract, re-uniting him with his former England manager Roy Hodgson.
 He made his debut in an away 2–1 victory over Manchester United on 24 August.
 On 2 February 2021, he scored his first goal for Crystal Palace with the winner against Newcastle United.
 On 1 August 2021, Cahill announced via social media that he had left the club following the expiration of his contract.
 He made 45 league appearances across two seasons for the club, scoring once.

 AFC Bournemouth

 Cahill signed for Championship club AFC Bournemouth on 20 August 2021 on a one-year contract.
-He was part of a backline conceding just twice in September 2021, winning him the club's player of the month award.
-Having not appeared since a red card at the end of January 2022 due to the loan signing of Nathaniel Phillips, Cahill was released at the end of the season following promotion to the Premier League.
-He announced his retirement from football on 16 November 2022.
+He was part of a defensive deployment conceding just twice in September 2021, winning him the club's Player of the Month award.
+Having not appeared because of a red card at the end of January 2022 and due to the loan signing of Nathaniel Phillips, Cahill was released at the end of the season following a subsequent promotion to the Premier League.

+On 16 November 2022, he announced his retirement from professional football, ending an 18-year long career with over 450 league appearances.